The Caves of Steel: Television adaptation

 An adaptation of The Caves of Steel was produced by the BBC and broadcast on BBC2 on 5 June 1964 as part of an anthology strand called Story Parade, which specialized in adaptations of modern novels.
 It starred Peter Cushing as Elijah Baley and John Carson as R. Daneel Olivaw.
-The adaptation was the brainchild of Story Parade story editor Irene Shubik, who was an enthusiast of science fiction, once describing him as "one of the most interesting and amusing men I have ever met".
+The adaptation was the brainchild of Story Parade story editor Irene Shubik, who was an enthusiast of science fiction and once described Asimov as "one of the most interesting and amusing men I have ever met".
 Shubik had previously devised and story edited the science fiction anthology series Out of This World, which had adapted Asimov's short story "Little Lost Robot" in 1962.
 The adaptation of the novel was handled by Terry Nation, who by now had created the Daleks for Doctor Who.

 The screenplay was generally faithful to the plot of the novel.
 The only major deviation was the conclusion – in the television version the murderer commits suicide when he is unmasked, although in the novel he agrees to work to convince the Medievalists to change their ways.
 The other major change is that the roboticist Dr. Gerrigel is a female character in the television version.

 The Caves of Steel garnered good reviews: The Daily Telegraph said the play "proved again that science fiction can be exciting, carry a message and be intellectually stimulating" while The Listener, citing the play as the best of the Story Parade series, described it as "a fascinating mixture of science fiction and whodunit which worked remarkably well".
 The play was repeated on BBC1 on 28 August 1964.
 As was common practice at the time, the master videotapes of The Caves of Steel were wiped some time after broadcast and the play remains missing.
 A few short extracts survive: the opening titles and the murder of Sarton; Elijah and Daneel meeting Dr. Gerrigel (Naomi Chance) and Elijah and Daneel confronting the Medievalist Clousarr (John Boyd-Brent).

 The success of The Caves of Steel led Irene Shubik to devise the science fiction anthology series Out of the Unknown, during which she oversaw the adaptation of six more Asimov stories, including The Caves of Steel's sequel The Naked Sun.